Registered Massage Therapy

 Janet Bueckert, B.A., Registered Massage Therapist

 Janet received her Massage Therapy diploma from the D’Arcy Lane Institute of Massage Therapy in 2008 with a 4.0 GPA.
 She then began studies toward a B.A. majoring in Psychology through Laurentian University.
 She graduated Cum Laude in 2013 and was awarded the L.A.M.P.S.
 Academic Achievement Award for the Social Sciences.
 She has taken French classes to work toward fluency in French and enjoys the process of learning in general.
-She is also certified in Hot Stone Massage and can offer this service to you at Rebirth.
 Janet’s Massage Therapy experience has focussed on achieving balance within the body, specifically with respect to musculature, in order to minimize discomfort in daily life.
 Janet understands that pain is a psychological, emotional and physical experience unique to each individual and endeavours to treat the physical pain objectively but compassionately.
 Most importantly, Janet believes it is important to provide client-focussed care where the therapeutic agenda may change based on the other competing priorities in the client’s life.
 She believes our bodies are sacred and are fiercely loyal to us, providing feedback and guidance in order to keep us safe and happy.
 It is her belief that the body work she does is profoundly special for this reason.